 UPDATE NOVEMBER 2021: All four wonderful sessions of the CLIMATE CHANGE AND COASTAL EROSION webinars can now be accessed on the GORCN YouTube channel here for you to bookmark and view at https://www.youtube.com/channel/UCUpI7dmHF04flSPGLGHaM8Q (to access the link, first click “Read More” below).

-UPDATE OCTOBER 2021: GORCN, the Great Ocean Road Communities Network, is hosting a four part webinar on the topic of CLIMATE CHANGE AND COASTAL EROSION at 3pm on October 18th, 19th, and 21st and on November 8th.
-This is a free, public series open to everyone in the community.
-Register via the QR code on the event poster GORCN_CoastEros_Poster_v2.0 or via https://www.eventbrite.com.au/e/177607146757.
+GORCN, the Great Ocean Road Communities Network, hosted this four part webinar series on October 18th, 19th and 21st, and November 8th, 2021.
+This was a free, public series open to everyone in the community.

 The Great Ocean Road is being impacted by rising sea levels, extreme weather events and storm surges.
 Coastal erosion and cliff collapse are occurring with increasing frequency and severity.
 The threats to fragile ecosystems, beaches, the liveability of coastal settlements are increasing, and along with the significant risk to a sustainable future for local tourism, these changes are a growing cause of local stress.